UsabilityEngineering/ux-jounal-NathanBryant/j01/README.md

 ### 2. Visual Cues

 iTerm2 provides clear **visual separators** between panes and a subtle highlight to indicate the active pane.
 This makes it easy to see where you are working.
 If preferred, these visual cues can be adjusted in the settings.
+If you go into Settings > Panes, there is a whole section dedicated to just adjusting how the feel of the panes is, wether this be the contrast, darkness, clarity, etc. Very nice features.

 ---